CaravanaCloud/cloud-janitor/README.md

-# Task Tree
+# Cloud Janitor

-"Task Tree" is a tool to automate complex maintenance and troubleshooting tasks in cloud computing.
+Cloud Janitor is a tool to automate complex maintenance and troubleshooting tasks in cloud computing.
 It's built considering the security and flexibility requirements found in operating real-world production workloads.

 In cloud computing many responsibilities are shared between the provider and the consumer of services.
 This tool's goal is to share automations that customers and partners frequently need to build themselves, often with minimal differences.